 |Registration for exam:||FlexNow|

-In addition to the systems themselves, published attacks on these systems are discussed wherever available; students are encouraged to make their own scientific considerations to improve security.
+In addition to the systems themselves, published attacks on these systems are also discussed; the students themselves make scientific considerations on how to improve security.

 Basic knowledge of TCP/IP, basic knowledge of security problems of computer networks at the level of popular journals (e.g. c't).

 - Schwenk, Jörg "Sicherheit und Kryptographie im Internet", Vieweg, 2014